kamelnetworks/sonic/misc.md

 sudo config mirror_session erspan add test-erspan 172.18.0.250 172.18.0.251 10 10 35006 0 Ethernet96 both
 ```

+**Note:** I have not been able to get ERSPAN to be able to egress from the control plane.
+This makes sense, but worth considering.

 See `sudo config mirror_session erspan add --help` for details what the options are.
 Also see the [ACL](acl.md) page for some details about ERSPAN.